UserWeb Privacy Policy

 This Privacy Policy provides information about how Epic collects and uses information you share when you visit the UserWeb or the UserWeb-Connected Sites.
 Epic may update this Privacy Policy, or other privacy notices for other Epic websites at any time, and future updates to the Privacy Policy will be effective as soon as they are posted on this page.
 If you are interested, you should check back from time to time to review the most current version of this Privacy Policy.

 If you are a Vendor Services vendor without a UserWeb account, please review the Vendor Services Privacy Policy for details related to use of Vendor Services web resources.
-The information in this UserWeb Privacy Policy applies to your use of the Vendor Services Developer Forums, Sherlock, or other UserWeb-Connected Sites you may access with your Vendor Services account.
+The information in this UserWeb Privacy Policy applies to your use of UserWeb-Connected Sites you may access with your Vendor Services account, including the Vendor Services Developer Forums and Sherlock.

 Information You Provide to the UserWeb

-We collect certain personal information to set up a user account with the UserWeb (Note: if you are a Vendor Services vendor without a UserWeb account, please review the Vendor Services Privacy Policy for details related to your account).
-This information is collected from your employer (if a UserWeb account is set up on your behalf as part of your role supporting an Epic system) or from the UserWeb registration form if you create a UserWeb account with Epic directly.
+We collect certain personal information to set up a user account with the UserWeb.
+This information is collected from your employer if a UserWeb account is set up on your behalf as part of your role supporting an Epic system, or from the UserWeb registration form if you create a UserWeb account with Epic directly.
 For Epic customer staff, the information collected may include:

 For others, the information collected may include:

 You can also provide information directly to the UserWeb or UserWeb-Connected Sites by posting on forums, creating or updating a support log in Sherlock, posting a question in the Data Handbook, or other mechanisms.
-Epic collects and maintains this data in the course of making the UserWeb and UserWeb-Connected Sites available to you and other users of the UserWeb and UserWeb-Connected Sites.
-Epic's use of the information you share through the UserWeb or UserWeb-Connected Sites may also be subject to terms and policies specific to particular UserWeb-Connected Sites, such as Sherlock.
+Epic collects and maintains this data in the course of making the UserWeb and UserWeb-Connected Sites available to you and other users.
+Epic's use of your information may also be subject to terms and policies specific to particular UserWeb-Connected Sites, such as Sherlock.

 Additionally, you may contact us through our UserWeb points of contact or reach out to an Epic representative directly, and we may keep a record of the communication.
 You can decide how much information you want to share with us in those cases.